RNGDelak/ord-transposition/README.md

 This mean the accruancy is still unacceptably bad

-This section is basically every single ordinal system has a progammed fs,cmp and isSuccessor progammed but i only list the implemented one.
+This section is basically every single ordinal system has 3 main function : fs,cmp and isSuccessor progammed but i only list the implemented one.

 ```
 BMS <-> Y-sequence